jhanstra/snipster/README.md

 ## Editor Support

 Snipster currently supports [VSCode](https://code.visualstudio.com/), [Atom](https://atom.io/), and [Sublime](https://www.sublimetext.com/) on Mac only.
 Support for Windows and more editors may come at some point, but PRs are welcome.
-Sublime does not yet support `.style` or custom extensions like `js+html`.
+Sublime does not yet support `.style` or multi-scope extensions like `.js+html`.

 ## API